dsingh4it2/myfirstrepo/README.md

 # myfirstrepo

-#this is my Hello world python schrpt
+#this is my Hello world python script in the codebase